Create a dashboard in the Azure portal

 Screenshot showing how to copy a tile in the Azure portal.

-You can then select whether to copy the tile to an existing private or shared dashboard, or create a copy of the tile within the dashboard you're already working in.
-You can also create a new dashboard which will include a copy of the tile by selecting Create new.
+You can then select whether to copy the tile to a different private or shared dashboard, or create a copy of the tile within the dashboard you're already working in.
+You can also create a new dashboard that includes a copy of the tile by selecting Create new.

 Near the top of your dashboard, you'll see options to set the Auto refresh and Time settings for data displayed in the dashboard, along with an option to add additional filters.